Halt and Catch Fire (computing): Origins

 The Z1 (1938) and Z3 (1941) computers built by Konrad Zuse contained illegal sequences of instructions which damaged the hardware if executed by accident.

 Apocryphal stories connect this term with an illegal opcode in IBM System/360.
 A processor, upon encountering the instruction, would start switching bus lines very fast, potentially leading to overheating.

 In a computer's assembly language, mnemonics are used that are directly equivalent to machine code instructions.
 The mnemonics are frequently three letters long, such as ADD, CMP (to compare two numbers), and JMP (jump to a different location in the program).
 The HCF instruction was originally a fictitious assembly language instruction, said to be under development at IBM for use in their System/360 computers, along with many other amusing three-letter acronyms like XPR (Execute Programmer) and CAI (Corrupt Accounting Information), and similar to other joke mnemonics such as "SDI" for "Self Destruct Immediately" and "CRN" for "Convert to Roman Numerals".
 A list of such mnemonics, including HCF, shows up as "Overextended Mnemonics" in the April 1980 Creative Computing flip-side parody issue.

-The IBM System/360 already included numerous non-obvious mnemonics like ZAP (Zero and Add Packed), EDMK (EDit and MarK), TRT (TRanslate and Test), and Read Backward (an I/O channel command), and programmers began creating similarly cryptic, but fictitious, instructions in a humorous vein.

-In a 1990 USENET discussion, it was claimed that HCF dated back to before 1977.

-In Rick Cook's science fiction/fantasy novel, The Wizardry Compiled, about programmers transported to a universe where magic could be programmed, one of them refers to the command as HMCF, for "Halt, Melt and Catch Fire".

-In TIS-100, a 2015 puzzle video game made by Zachtronics, there is an achievement called HALT_AND_CATCH_FIRE for crashing the machine with a hidden opcode.